Top 71 Malaysian Slang Words Only Locals Use

 Meaning: A sarcastic remark to state the obvious.

 A: I’m so full.

 Action is used to describe someone who is being braggy, cocky, or arrogant.

-Example: “This guy is very active.
-He purposely drove out his BMW to go to the Pasar Malam.”
+Example: “This guy is very action and purposely drove his BMW to the Pasar Malam.”

 3 Alamak!
 (Malaysian Slang)